 It can be easy to fall prey to fallacious arguments, especially when the issue is complex, or the argument is offered by a charming person.
 Being able to readily recognize argument fallacies helps avoid being led astray.
-What cognitive abilities help us spot fallacious arguments?
+What thinking skills help us spot fallacious arguments?

 One possibility is that knowing deductive logic would help.

 Another is that detecting fallacious arguments is more related to comprehension skills.

 Yair Neuman of Ben-Gurion University studied high-school students’ ability to identify fallacious arguments.
 The point was to determine whether students’ ability to identify fallacious arguments was related to deductive logic ability and/or a specific aspect of reading comprehension.
 Neuman’s results were published in the journal, Learning and Instruction.

 Neuman examined three common types of fallacious arguments:

 - The false cause fallacy.

 - The appeal to ignorance fallacy.